symbiose-technologies/UniversalGlass/README.md

 ## Highlights

-- **Glass for every surface** – Apply `compatibleGlassEffect` to any view, shape, or custom `CompatibleGlass` configuration.
+- **Glass for every surface** – Apply `universalGlassEffect` to any view, shape, or custom `UniversalGlass` configuration.
 Liquid accents, tinting, and interactivity
-- **Buttons that feel native** – `.compatibleGlass()` and `.compatibleGlassProminent()` mirror the future SwiftUI button styles, including a custom material fallback that respects tint, control size, and press animations
+- **Buttons that feel native** – `.universalGlass()` and `.universalGlassProminent()` mirror the future SwiftUI button styles, including a custom material fallback that respects tint, control size, and press animations
 - **Containers & morphing** – Drop content into `UniversalGlassEffectContainer` and use union/ID helpers to bridge to SwiftUI’s morphing APIs
 - **Backports when you want them** – Import the optional `UniversalGlassBackports` target to get `.glass`, `.glassProminent`, and `.glassEffect`.
 They’re convenience shims that forward to the true SwiftUI APIs on iOS 26.
 - **Modular design** – Glass effects, button styles, transitions, and previews live in focused files